Kennedy Space Center, Fla.

 NASA's Space Shuttle Processing Status Report

-Mission: STS-121 - 18th International Space Station Flight, second test mission
+STS-121 - 18th International Space Station Flight, second test mission Payload:

-Mission: STS-115 - 19th International Space Station Flight
+STS-115 - 19th International Space Station Flight Payload:

 In Orbiter Processing Facility bay 2, the orbiter continues processing following a nearly two-year major modification period.
 In the payload bay, drive shaft installation on manipulator positioning mechanisms is under way.
 The mechanisms are the pedestals that hold the remote manipulator system, or shuttle arm, in the payload bay.